Resource-based view: Origins and background

 During the 1990s, the resource-based view (also known as the resource-advantage theory) of the firm became the dominant paradigm in strategic planning.
 RBV can be seen as a reaction against the positioning school and its somewhat prescriptive approach which focused managerial attention on external considerations, notably industry structure.
 The so-called positioning school had dominated the discipline throughout the 1980s.
 In contrast, the resource-based view argued that sustainable competitive advantage derives from developing superior capabilities and resources.
 Jay Barney's 1991 article, "Firm Resources and Sustained Competitive Advantage", is seen as pivotal in the emergence of the resource-based view.

 A number of scholars point out that a fragmentary resource-based perspective was evident from the 1930s, noting that Barney was heavily influenced by Wernerfelt's earlier work which introduced the idea of resource position barriers being roughly analogous to entry barriers in the positioning school.
 Other scholars suggest that the resource-based view represents a new paradigm, albeit with roots in "Ricardian and Penrosian economic theories according to which firms can earn sustainable supranormal returns if, and only if, they have superior resources and those resources are protected by some form of isolating mechanism precluding their diffusion throughout the industry."
-While its exact influence is debated, Edith Penrose's 1959 book The Theory of the Growth of the Firm is held by two scholars of strategy to state many concepts that would later influence the modern, resource-based theory of the firm.
+While its exact influence is debated, Edith Penrose's 1959 book The Theory of the Growth of the Firm is held by two scholars of strategy to state many concepts that would later influence the modern resource-based theory of the firm.

-The RBV is an interdisciplinary approach that represents a substantial shift in thinking.
-The resource-based view is interdisciplinary in that it was developed within the disciplines of economics, ethics, law, management, marketing, supply chain management and general business.

-RBV focuses attention on an organisation's internal resources as a means of organising processes and obtaining a competitive advantage.
+The resource-based view is an interdisciplinary approach, in that it was developed within the disciplines of economics, ethics, law, management, marketing, supply chain management and general business.
+It represents a substantial shift in thinking, focussing attention on an organisation's internal resources as a means of organising processes and obtaining a competitive advantage.
 Barney stated that for resources to hold potential as sources of sustainable competitive advantage, they should be valuable, rare, imperfectly imitable and not substitutable (now generally known as VRIN criteria).
 The resource-based view suggests that organisations must develop unique, firm-specific core competencies that will allow them to outperform competitors by doing things differently.

 Although the literature presents many different ideas around the concept of the resource-advantage perspective, at its heart, the common theme is that the firm's resources are financial, legal, human, organisational, informational and relational; resources are heterogeneous and imperfectly mobile and that management's key task is to understand and organise resources for sustainable competitive advantage.
 Key theorists who have contributed to the development of a coherent body of literature include Birger Wernerfelt, Jay B. Barney, George S. Day, Gary Hamel, Shelby D. Hunt, G. Hooley and C.K.
 Prahalad.